Cigarette-Smoke/CTF-Writeups/picoCTF 2024/Reverse Engineering/Classic Crackme 0x100.md

 - Let's retrieve the password of this program by analysing its binary with a static analysis tool.

 ## Binary Analysis
 - The decompiler reveals a strcpy() function that copies a hardcoded string to a variable named "output".
-Its because that this variable contains the password because at line 37 that same variable is compared to our input.
+I could tell that this variable contains the password because I noticed that at line 37 that same variable is compared to our input.
 <img width="738" height="739" alt="image" src="https://github.com/user-attachments/assets/e84736b6-42da-4a2d-8637-fdf50574243e" />

 - Entering the hardcoded string into the server program won't print us the flag because at line 34 we can see that our input is decrypted through a cipher.